Environmental Biology Degree

 Columbia University

 Columbia University - School of Continuing Education offers a Certificate of Professional Achievement in Ecology, Evolution, and Environmental Biology.
-The program is designed to be completed in close to a year, as a part-time student, and is for students that did not have the full Environmental Biology requirements a job or further schooling might require.
-It is comprised of classes in Biology, Chemistry, Conservation Biology, Statistics, and Environmental Science.
+The program is designed for part-time completion in approximately one year, targeting students who need environmental biology requirements for jobs or further schooling.

 American Military University

-American Military University offers a number of degrees and certificates that fall into the Environmental Biology category.
-They offer a Bachelor of Science in either Environmental Science or Environmental Science with a Fish and Wildlife Management Concentration.
-They also offer undergraduate and graduate certificates in Fish and Wildlife Management.
+American Military University offers several degrees and certificates in environmental biology.
+Options include a Bachelor of Science in Environmental Science or Environmental Science with a Fish and Wildlife Management Concentration, as well as undergraduate and graduate certificates in Fish and Wildlife Management.

 Your Career after Graduation in Environmental Biology